durangatan/avail-challenge/README.md

 - Applicants can save their form and come back as many times as they like; however, if the "Full" form option is selected, social security numbers and mothers' maiden names will not be saved until the whole form is submitted.
 - Applicants can delete their application at any time.
 - Admins can see a flat list of all submitted applicants by logging in via the admin login form.
+- Login state is persisted in a cookie.
+You can log out from the admin screen.
 - Admins can toggle between the basic and full form type.
 - All update and destroy actions have authorization scoped to their own entity.